terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 Optionally, the following are required if you want to configure the EASeJava instance:

-1. Source and Config Repos (for the EASeJava instance)
+1. Application source and application config repositories (for the EASeJava instance)
+2. GitHub token with read access to the Source and Config repositories, if private.
+It can be empty for public repositories
-2. GitHub Application currently called IBM Appflow Dev (https://github.com/apps/ibm-appflow-dev-ibm-cloud/installations/new)
+3. GitHub Application currently called IBM Appflow Dev (https://github.com/apps/ibm-appflow-dev-ibm-cloud/installations/new)

 **NOTE:** For example source and config repositories that can be forked, see the below repositories: